What to bring & What not To Bring

 We recommend making a packing list with the most important items in advance to make sure that you don’t forget anything.
-If you do forget something you can most likely also buy what you forgot in your host country.
+If you do forget something in your home country, you can most likely buy it once you come to the United States!

 - Medical Kit and prescription medication

 We recommend bring clothes that are versatile, comfortable and appropriate to wear.
 Bringing clothing items that you can wear in multiple outfits will make it easier to pack!
 You want to make sure that the clothes you bring are appropriate to wear while taking care of your host children.
 Whether your feeding infants, playing outside and doing crafts with 6 year olds, or taking older children on an adventure, you want to make sure you have practical and comfortable clothing for any occasion!